Paul-Mad/linx_produtcsLandingPage/README.md

 ## About project:

-- A responsive landing page that can be accessed from desktops and mobiles devices.
+- Responsive landing page that can be accessed from desktops and mobiles devices.
 - Newsletter subscribe form to store subscribers data in firebase.
+- E-mail and CPF validation in form inputs.
 - A Products Grid, it gets the products data from a API and list them in the page.
 - Share with a friend form.

-## What's left to be done:

-- Validate e-mail and CPF form inputs

 ## DEMO: